Vogelmensch/Burn/README.md

 ## 🌟 About the Game
 **Burn!** is an intense and strategic fire-spreading puzzle game where you play as a **mischievous witch** with the ability to **move objects and manipulate fire**.
 Your goal:
 - Ignite **specific objects** to set off a **chain reaction**.
-- Avoid setting too much ablaze, or **rain will extinguish your progress!**
+- Avoid setting too much ablaze, or **evil vikings will extinguish your progress!**
 - Carefully plan **fire propagation** to reach and ignite the **final target**.
 - If all flames are put out, **you lose the game!**